econia-labs/econia/doc/doc-site/docs/overview/orders.md

 | Total quote amount to fill | 40.794 `USDC`  | 40794000       |

 Note that Econia can only support precision down to a single indivisible subunit for either base or quote.
-This means, for example, that a market may not have a decimal lot size of $10^{-9} = 0.000000001$ `APT`, as each increment in size would correspond to a number of base asset subunits that could not be represented as an integer (0.1 indivisible subunits of `APT`):
+This means, for example, that a market cannot have a decimal lot size of $10^{-9} = 0.000000001$ `APT`, as each increment in size would correspond to a number of base asset subunits that could not be represented as an integer (0.1 indivisible subunits of `APT`):

 ```python
 >>> lot_size_decimal = dec('0.000000001')